Jonathan Ansell: Philanthropy and Charity

 Ansell has long been a supporter of Breast Cancer Care because his father's twin sister, Brenda, died from the condition.
 He participated in the London Triathlon in 2007, performed at their London Fashion Show and Carols by Candlelight Service as well as donating his winnings from Who Wants to be Millionaire and Come Dine with Me.
 In April 2009, Ansell was appointed as an Ambassador for the charity Breast Cancer Care.

 In October 2008, Ansell and Westenra sold poppies at Waterloo station to support the Royal British Legion.
 On 12 November, Ansell duet "Today Won't Come Again" with Westenra in the Annual Festival of Remembrance.

 Ansell was the benchmark flyer for the Worthing International Birdman challenge where contestants attempt mechanically unaided flight off the end of Worthing Pier.
 He managed 16.04 m, sporting a Mr Incredible-style pink hairdo.

 Personal life

-Ansell proposed to former Quizmania host Debbie King on stage at the end of his final show of A Night at the Opera at the London Palladium on 23 November 2008.
-The couple married on Sunday 30 August 2009 on the 40th floor of 30 St Mary Axe.
-On 14 May 2010, the couple announced they were expecting their first child.
-King gave birth at 2 pm on 24 November 2010 to a daughter.

-On 16 September 2014 Jonathan announced on his Official Facebook page 'Its a Boy!!!.
-Confirming the birth of their second child at 3 pm.
+Ansell is married to former Quizmania host Debbie King.
+The couple has two children: Siena Ansell (born November 2010) and Dexter Sol Ansell (born September 2014).